3. Chapter 3

 "They will do," Éothain assented, and the blacksmith's wife made for the house in search of towels.
 The Rider took the bandage and approached the mare, lulling her with soft speech as he deftly bound her tail.
 When he stepped away, the animal snorted and lay down once again.

 Idrin felt she could laugh for the absurd simplicity of it all.
 The mare was pregnant and in labour.
 That possibility hadn't even crossed her mind.
 Then again, for one like her, or Angdan or Rindil, not familiar with the signs of a horse's delicate condition, coming to such a definite conclusion would be difficult.
 Were it a person, the healer could have read the tell-tale signs of labour easily.
 But to have intimate knowledge of the four-legged companion that was the horse, to know with perfect clarity what it felt and when it needed aid, was a singular thing.
-With arresting excitement, Idrin realised she would have liked very much to possess that kind of knowledge.
+With arresting excitement, Idrin thought she would have liked very much to possess that kind of knowledge.
 Horses truly were magnificent beasts.

 Near her, and still at a loss for words, Angdan glanced about and noticed his young apprentice standing unobtrusively by the stable door, watching.
 "You are free to go home, Braignor," he addressed the boy.
 "I have kept you here long enough.
 Thank you for all your help."